The rebirth of American manufacturing: Growth and innovation

 U.S. MANUFACTURING: THEN & NOW

-In 1979, U.S. employment in manufacturing peaked at nearly 20 million workers.1 Over the next 45 years, manufacturing entered a structural decline and trough as the U.S. transitioned towards a more service-oriented economy.
-This shift has been pervasive, impacting everything from national output and household consumption to the number of businesses and employees.
-By 2020, the service sector dominated the U.S. economy, contributing a staggering 79% to GDP, up from 52% in 1950, and representing 80% of total employment.2 Concurrently with this rise, the production of goods was increasingly transferred overseas to countries with ample low-cost labor forces.
+In 1979, U.S. manufacturing employment peaked at nearly 20 million workers.1 Over the next 45 years, manufacturing declined as the U.S. transitioned towards a more service-oriented economy.
+This shift has been pervasive, impacting national output, household consumption, and employment.
+By 2020, the service sector dominated the U.S. economy, contributing a staggering 79% to GDP (up from 52% in 1950) and employing 80% of workforce.2 At the same time, production of goods moved offshore, attracted by lower labor costs.
+However, geopolitical events such as Brexit, COVID-19, and the war in Eastern Europe revealed vulnerabilities in global supply chains, exposing governments, businesses, and consumers to risk.

 SHORTER & STRONGER SUPPLY CHAINS

 The pandemic highlighted how impactful supply chain risks can be.
-Take semiconductors for example.
-Semiconductors are one of the most globally integrated supply chains with 88% of semiconductor production occurring overseas,3 and a single chip crossing as many as 70 international borders in production before its end-use.4 Before the pandemic, the lead time for semiconductors was three to four months.
-However, between 2021-2022, this wait period ballooned to a year or more.5 Given the widespread use of semiconductors from automobiles to kitchen appliances, disrupted supply chains caused many industries to slow or grind to a halt.
+Take semiconductors, for example, one of the most globally integrated supply chains.
+Eighty-eight percent of semiconductor production occurs overseas,3 often crossing as many as 70 international borders before reaching the end-user.4 Pre-COVID-19, chip lead times averaged three to four months.
+During the pandemic, they ballooned to a year or more,5 halting production across industries from automobiles to kitchen appliances.

 U.S. POLICY REMAINS SUPPORTIVE

-Beyond attempting to de-risk supply chains, supporting the revitalization of U.S. manufacturing may be a favorite among politicians across the political spectrum.
-Manufacturing contributes over $2.35 trillion to the U.S. economy, representing 11% of GDP, and has the highest multiplier effect of any sector—each dollar spent on manufacturing triggers a chain reaction of increased material purchases, job creation, and further economic expansion.6
+Beyond attempting to de-risk supply chains, revitalizing U.S. manufacturing may be a favorite among politicians across the political spectrum.
+Today, the sector contributes approximately $2.9 trillion to the U.S. economy, representing 10% of GDP,6 and carries the highest multiplier effect of any sector.
+Each dollar spent on manufacturing triggers a chain reaction of increased material purchases, job creation, and further economic expansion.7

-Over $2.1 trillion has been allocated to pro-manufacturing initiatives including the Infrastructure Investment and Jobs Act (IIJA), Inflation Reduction Act (IRA), and CHIPS and Science Act.7 These policies are designed to accelerate the buildout of domestic infrastructure and manufacturing capabilities in key industries and incentivize more investment from the private sector.
-As of November 2023, the private sector has pledged an additional $614 billion towards the production of semiconductors, electric vehicles, and batteries.8
+More than $2.1 trillion has been allocated to pro-manufacturing initiatives through the Infrastructure Investment and Jobs Act (IIJA), Inflation Reduction Act (IRA), and CHIPS and Science Act.8 These policies aim to accelerate the buildout of domestic infrastructure and manufacturing capabilities in critical industries and incentivize greater private-sector investment.
+As of October 2024, over 700,000 manufacturing jobs have been created and $910 billion in private manufacturing investments have been announced.9

 Government investment in U.S. manufacturing

-Over the last eight years the government has taken additional steps to increase the competitiveness of the U.S. and its key trade partners through increased tariffs and both import and export restrictions on key technologies like semis and electric vehicles.
-Tariffs have increased by almost 85% from 2014-2022.9 These measures are designed to increase trade barriers in critical industries and protect U.S. economic interests.
-Together, this carrot and stick strategy could give a significant boost to U.S. manufacturing and position it as a key potential beneficiary of these policies.
+Over the past eight years, the government has sharply ramped up tariffs and imposed import and export restrictions on technologies such as semiconductors and electric vehicles to strengthen its competitiveness.
+These measures are designed to raise trade barriers and protect U.S. economic interests.
+By mid-2025, the average U.S. import tariff had climbed from 1.5% in 201510 to roughly 17%, the highest level in nearly 90 years.11 Together, this carrot-and-stick strategy could give a significant boost to U.S. manufacturing and position it as a potential beneficiary of these policies.

-Chart Source: Federal Reserve Bank of St. Louis, “Total Construction Spending: Manufacturing in the U.S., https://fred.stlouisfed.org/series/TLMFGCONS
+Source: Federal Reserve Bank of St. Louis, “Total Construction Spending: Manufacturing in the U.S.".

 U.S. MANUFACTURING IS GAINING STEAM

-As of May 2024, annual construction spending in manufacturing soared to $234 billion, tripling since January 2020.10
+As of October 2024, annual construction spending in manufacturing soared to $237 billion, triple its January 2020 level.12

 The job market may be following this construction boom.
-Since early 2021 to date, there have been over 750,000 new manufacturing jobs created.11 Due to evolving demand, the industry is projected to create 3.8 million new job openings by 2033.12
+Due to evolving demand, the industry is projected to create 3.8 million new job openings by 2033.13

 Top executives at corporations have been focused on reshoring as well.
-In the first quarter of 2023, mentions of reshoring in S&P 500 earnings calls more than doubled to 128% compared to the previous year.13 Altogether, rising manufacturing, hiring, and corporate focus on reshoring could mean manufacturing activity may increase in the U.S. in the coming years.
+In the first quarter of 2025, mentions of reshoring in S&P 500 earnings calls increased 58% compared to the previous year.14 Altogether, rising manufacturing, hiring, and corporate focus on reshoring highlight a shift underway across U.S. manufacturing.

 CONCLUSION

-After nearly four-decades, U.S. manufacturing has been showing signs of a resurgence driven by geopolitical shifts and a focus on supply chain resilience.
-Factors such as reshoring initiatives, government policies supporting domestic manufacturing, and increasing corporate investments have been contributing to this turnaround, leaving U.S. manufacturing poised for possible expansion in the years ahead.
+After nearly four-decades of decline, U.S. manufacturing is showing signs of a resurgence, fueled by geopolitical shifts and a renewed focus on supply chain resilience.
+Reshoring initiatives, supportive policies, and corporate investments are contributing to this turnaround, leaving U.S. manufacturing poised for possible expansion in the years ahead.

 Photo: Jay Jacobs